leon-dae/XAI_ice_material_modeling/README.md

 ### Corresponding publications
 <ol>
-  <li> L. Kellner, “Analyzing the complexity of ice with explainable machine learning for the development of an ice material model,” PhD thesis, Hamburg University of Technology, Hamburg, Germany, 2022. </li>
+  <li> L. Kellner, “Analyzing the complexity of ice with explainable machine learning for the development of an ice material model,” PhD thesis, Hamburg University of Technology, Hamburg, Germany, 2022, doi: 10.15480/882.4076 </li>
   <li> L. Kellner et al., “Establishing a common database of ice experiments and using machine learning to understand and predict ice behavior,” Cold Regions Science and Technology, 2019, doi: 10.1016/j.coldregions.2019.02.007. </li>
 </ol>

 ### Explainable machine learning analysis
 The data you need to run these codes is generally available but not public.
-Write to me (mail address above) or to Sören Ehlers (ehlers@tuhh.de) for the data.
+Write to me (mail address above) or to Franz von Bock und Polach (franz.vonbock@tuhh.de) for the data.
 Alternatively, somebody at our institute should be able to assist you (https://www2.tuhh.de/skf/).
 The corresponding chapters in my PhD thesis are 5 and 6.

 The following code files were part of this analysis:
 1. `behavior_XGBoost.ipynb`